 Marketing Director or Business Development

-Most design teams find it necessary to have a director in charge of developing business.
+Most design teams find it necessary to have a director in charge of developing a business.
 Most design firms that are successful (running close to their total potential productivity) have one or more people doing marketing or business promotion for them.

-While marketing is done according to principles, someone has to keep the program on schedule and assign the tasks that do not have to be performed by the firm’s principal.
+While marketing is done according to principles, someone has to keep the program on schedule and assign tasks that do not have to be performed by the firm’s principal.
 The marketing director has a great deal of control over the general direction of the company; therefore, the authority endowed in this person is considerable.

 A marketing director should be a person who enjoys developing and creating a business-a person who likes to sell.
 This kind of personality is a great benefit to any firm.
 Finding a good marketing director can be difficult.

 Most studios hire a person who has design experience but prefers to be out there selling and developing business.
 The salary or income of the marketing director is usually very high, which is why this position often attracts other staff members.

 This manager was formerly known as the personnel administrator for some years.
 In a small firm, the human resources manager job may be handled by the principal, but in a firm with twelve designers or more, this job requires a specific employee.
 This may be either a staff member or a consultant.

 Today, the position of human resources manager goes far beyond what was the typical manager 15 years ago of hiring and firing, and establishing a personnel structure.
 The human resources manager is now asked to build a unified, productive workforce that is motivated to achieve the company’s objectives.

 This person needs to be a results-oriented individual, willing and able to develop a workforce to fit the diversified need of a design firm.
 Both small and large firms realize that staffing can significantly increase or inhibit the quality of a company’s growth.